clumsyCoder00/whole-house-audio/Shairport-sync/notes.md

   --with-mqtt-client (libmosquitto-dev dependent)

-  --with-avahi # shouldn't need this, already on the system
+  --with-avahi # don't need this, already on the system

-  --with-systemd # use this as a template to start off with, use multi-instance systemd instead
+  --with-systemd # don't need this, using custom systemd service

   --with-convolution # don't need this, using LADSPA